Create Lab Configuration Files

 positional arguments:

-topology Topology file (default: topology.yml)
+topology Topology file or URL (default: topology.yml)

 optional arguments: